 Blue Grass Hay– This can be used at a higher percentage substitute to timothy hay.

 It’s a leafy option that isn’t overly loaded with too many nutrients and is considered chinchilla safe.

-Botanical Hay- This will not be offered as a primary hay but is usually mixed in with standard blends of Timothy Hay.
+Botanical Hay- This will not be offered as primary hay but is usually mixed in with standard blends of Timothy Hay.

 Another healthy option for your chinchilla if used as a blend and not a direct substitute.